omermujtaba18/python-practice/README.md

 - Fibonacci: In practice if we were to use recursion to solve this problem we should use a hash table to store and fetch previously calculated results.
 This will increase the space needed but will drastically improve the runtime efficiency.
 - Fibonacci: The number of recursive calls grows exponentially with n.
+- Tree Traversal: Pre-Order, In-Order, Post-Order
+- Pre-Order: Check off self and go left to check off, then check off right
+- In-Order: Check off self only after all left child are check off
+- Post-Order: Checkoff the all leaf node (left-right), then check off parent
+- Heaps are stored in arrays
+- Max Heap: Parent greater than child
+- Min Heap: Parent less than child
+- Heapify : Rearrange heap on insertion or deletion

 ### Useful Resources